benjaminion/upgrading-ethereum-book/src/book.md

 That would leave the Ethereum community with a horrible dilemma.

 One possible response would be to modify the other clients (and the specification) to reproduce the bug and allow them to join X's chain.
-The feasibility of this would depend on the nature of the consensus bug.
-For something trivial it might be possible, but it would be very unfair to the non-X clients since they would suffer penalties despite having acted perfectly correctly.
+The feasibility of this depends on the nature of the consensus bug.
+For a trivial bug it might be possible, but it would be very unfair to the non-X clients since they would suffer penalties despite having acted perfectly correctly.
 In any case, many types of consensus bug would make this infeasible: one way or another X's chain is broken and now incompatible with the entirety of the rest of the ecosystem.

-The correct &ndash; but nuclear &ndash; option would be to fix the bug in client X. Unfortunately, however, there would be no way for the stakers on the incorrect X chain to rejoin the correct chain.
-Any that tried would be slashed, having previously finalised a checkpoint on the incorrect chain.
+The correct &ndash; but nuclear &ndash; option is to fix the bug in client X. Unfortunately, however, there would be no way for the stakers on the incorrect X chain to rejoin the correct chain.
+Any that tried to do so would be slashed, having previously finalised a checkpoint on the incorrect chain.
 The only reasonable strategy for (former) users of client X would be to stop validating and voluntarily exit their stakes.
 Exiting could take a long time due to the queuing mechanism, resulting in large penalties from the inactivity leak.
 Many of the affected stakers are likely to try to start validating again and would surely be slashed.

 There are no good outcomes here, which is why it is critical that we never have a client with a two-thirds or more supermajority.[^fn-client-diversity-220112]